SAI990323/SAI990323.github.io/_pages/about.md

 - /about.html
 ---

 I am a fourth-year **Ph.D. student** in the University of Science and Technology of China, advised by Prof. [Xiangnan He](http://staff.ustc.edu.cn/~hexn/) and [Fuli Feng](https://fulifeng.github.io/).
-My research interests are in pre-training of LLM, improving the general reasoning capabilities of the model，and LLMs for recommendation.
+My research interests are in pre-training of LLM, improving the general reasoning capabilities of the LLM, and LLMs for recommendation.

 ##  **🔥 News**